DRAMA

 Throughout the course of year 10 students will complete mock coursework in component one to prepare them for Year 11.

-They will also practically study DNA by Dennis Kelly and learn how to structure answers for component three.
-Students will have the opportunity to watching and review at least one live Theatre Performance over the course of Year 10 to prepare them for the component three written paper.
+They will also practically study I Love You mum, I Promise I Won’t Die by Mark Wheeller and learn how to structure answers for component three.
+Students will have the opportunity to watch and review at least one live Theatre Performance over the course of Year 10 to prepare them for the component three written paper.
 A walking talking mock will be completed in the summer term.

 Year 11